My latest blog addresses some key questions about the non-examination assessment (NEA) for GCSE and A Level Media Studies.

 There should be a clear sense of branding across both products in order to get into the upper mark bands.
 In addition the two products should be directing the audience from one product to another, and show understanding of how audiences interact with media products on digital platforms.

-For further guidance on the A Level Media NEA component, download our resources on the application of the assessment criteria in relation to magazine and video and online production work from the qualification webpage.
 You can also still read my blog giving seven tips for successfully tackling the A Level Media NEA.

 If you have any questions about NEA assessment in GCSE or A Level Media Studies, please do share your comment below or get in touch via email email@example.com.